-Stakeholder category Engagement method Frequency How we communicate Top 3 topics in terms of negative impact Top 3 topics in terms of positive impact Shareholders Meetings Conferences Consultation as part of the sustainability reporting process General Meeting of Shareholders GMS (at least half- yearly) Whenever necessary Phone Videoconferencing Teleconferences development and retention Business ethics Access to medicines Impact on the local economy Employees and employee representatives Survey Consultation as part of the sustainability reporting process Whenever necessary or requested Email Internal magazine Notice board Social media Integrated report • Patient and consumer health and safety Safety of participants in clinical trials Volunteering and community investment Internal suppliers Meetings Consultation as part of the sustainability reporting process Weekly Phone Fax Integrated report Animal welfare Materials and waste Business ethics Impact on the local economy Employee health and safety External suppliers reporting process Email Phone Videoconferencing Contribution to climate change Materials and waste Energy consumption Research, development, and innovation
+Stakeholder category Engagement method Frequency How we communicate Top 3 topics in terms of negative impact Top 3 topics in terms of positive impact Shareholders Meetings Conferences Consultation as part of the sustainability reporting process Shareholders GMS (at least half- Teleconferences development and retention Business ethics Access to medicines Impact on the local economy Employees and employee representatives Survey Consultation as part of the sustainability reporting process Whenever necessary or requested Email Internal magazine Notice board Social media Integrated report • Patient and consumer health and safety Safety of participants in clinical trials Volunteering and community investment Internal suppliers Meetings Consultation as part of the sustainability reporting process Weekly Phone Energy consumption Animal welfare Materials and waste Business ethics Impact on the local economy Employee health and safety External suppliers reporting process Contribution to climate change Materials and waste Energy consumption Research, development, and innovation

-Volunteering and community investment Prevention of drug abuse and self-medication Distributors Meetings Consultation as part of the sustainability reporting process Weekly or whenever necessary Email Phone Videoconferencing Contribution to climate change Materials and waste Water management Patient and consumer health and safety Impact on the local economy Diversity and equal opportunities Physicians Meetings Conferences Regional/national scientific events Consultation as part of the sustainability reporting process Whenever necessary or requested Email Phone Videoconferencing Materials and waste Animal welfare Water management Safety of participants in clinical trials Patient and consumer health and safety Impact on the local economy Hospitals Meetings Conferences Consultation as part of the sustainability reporting process Whenever necessary or requested Email Phone Videoconferencing Safety of participants in clinical trials Contribution to climate change Energy consumption Research, development, and innovation Patient and consumer health and safety Employee health and safety industry associations or bodies/ Industry representatives Meetings Consultation as part of the sustainability reporting process Monthly Contribution to climate change Energy consumption Combating counterfeit medicines and parallel trade Prevention of drug abuse and self- medication Safety of participants in clinical trials Access to medicines Business associations Meetings Quarterly Email Integrated report Materials and waste Volunteering and community investment
+Volunteering and community investment Prevention of drug abuse and self-medication Distributors Meetings Consultation as part of the sustainability reporting process Weekly or whenever necessary Email Phone Videoconferencing Materials and waste Water management Patient and consumer health and safety Impact on the local economy Diversity and equal opportunities Physicians Meetings Conferences Regional/national scientific events Consultation as part of the sustainability reporting process Whenever necessary or requested Email Phone Videoconferencing Animal welfare Water management Safety of participants in clinical trials Patient and consumer health and safety Impact on the local economy Hospitals Meetings Conferences Consultation as part of the sustainability reporting process Whenever necessary or requested Email Phone Videoconferencing Energy consumption Research, development, and innovation Patient and consumer health and safety Employee health and safety industry associations or bodies/ Industry representatives Meetings Consultation as part of the sustainability reporting process Monthly Energy consumption Combating counterfeit medicines and parallel trade Prevention of drug abuse and self- medication Safety of participants in clinical trials Access to medicines Business associations Meetings Quarterly Email Integrated report Materials and waste Volunteering and community investment

-Consultation as part of the sustainability reporting process self-medication Employee health and safety Patient and consumer health and safety Patient associations Patient associations of company's stakehold internal analysis concording process.
-At the same online consultation a validation phase of the experts from sectors Building on this initial dialogue with patient both directly through and by including the consultation processes. er categories in 2023 ducted for the mate time, they were income as participants dhe material topics (relevant to the come consultation, we was association represent traditional channel min future projects B, following an riality analysis cluded both in the uring the meeting with apany's impact).
-Will keep the entatives open, as (email, phone) Prevention of drug abuse and self-medication Access to medicines Patient and consumer health and safety Prevention of drug abuse and self- medication Safety of participants in clinical trials Non-governmental organizations - NGOs Consultation as part of the sustainability reporting process Recruitment, employee Access to medicines Diversity and equal opportunities Prevention of drug abuse and self- medication Regulatory and supervisory authorities Meetings Consultation as part of the sustainability reporting process necessary or Impact on the local economy Employee health and safety Volunteering and community investment Central and local authorities Meetings Consultation as part of the sustainability reporting process necessary or Email Phone Integrated report Materials and waste Safety of participants in clinical trials Volunteering and community investment
+Consultation as part of the sustainability reporting process self-medication Employee health and safety Patient and consumer health and safety Patient associations Patient associations of company's stakeholder internal analysis conceprocess.
+At the same online consultation a validation phase of the experts from sectors Building on this initial dialogue with patient both directly through and by including the consultation processes. er categories in 2023 ducted for the mate time, they were income as participants due material topics (relevant to the come association, we was association represent traditional channel m in future projects B, following an riality analysis cluded both in the uring the meeting with apany's impact).
+Will keep the entatives open, is (email, phone) Prevention of drug abuse and self-medication Access to medicines Patient and consumer health and safety Prevention of drug abuse and selfmedication Safety of participants in clinical trials Non-governmental organizations - NGOs Consultation as part of the sustainability reporting process , Email Phone Integrated report Recruitment, employee Access to medicines Diversity and equal opportunities Prevention of drug abuse and self- medication Regulatory and supervisory authorities Meetings Consultation as part of the sustainability reporting process necessary or Integrated report Contribution to climate change Energy consumption Prevention of drug abuse and self-medication Impact on the local economy Employee health and safety Volunteering and community investment Central and local authorities Meetings Consultation as part of the sustainability reporting process necessary or Email Phone Integrated report Materials and waste Safety of participants in clinical trials Volunteering and community investment